-Note: There will be no refund of fees for the one-year Bachelor of Journalism programme and Master of Journalism programme after the second day of classes.
-There will be no refund of Journalism Workshop fees after the second day of classes.
-See "K. Class Changes, Refunds and Withdrawals" on page 154.
+Note: There will be no refund of fees for the one-year Bachelor of Journalism programme and Master of Journalism programme after the second day of courses.
+There will be no refund of Journalism Workshop fees after the second day of courses.
+See J. course Changes, Refunds and Withdrawals on page 155.